-The Department provides graduate programs that lead to masters degrees in bioengineering, chemical engineering and environmental, as well as the Ph.D. in Engineering, with chemical engineering and environmental engineering options.
+The Department provides graduate programs that lead to masters degrees in bioengineering, chemical engineering and environmental engineering, as well as the Ph.D. in Engineering, with chemical engineering and environmental engineering options.
 The graduate program complements students' undergraduate experience by providing opportunities for advanced study, undergraduate research, and cooperative education experience.
 The department serves the state of Montana and the nation through education, research, and service, while encouraging diversity in the student population, to meet the mission of Montana State University and the College of Engineering.

 The preparation of men and women competent to develop, design, and operate new chemical or biological systems, or to perform the research and development to improve existing products and processes, is a comprehensive process.
 Thus the curricula in chemical engineering and biological engineering are founded on the study of engineering principles of basic science, particularly chemistry, physics, biology, and mathematics.
 Safety and concern for the environment and society must be overriding concerns to chemical and bioengineering practitioners, and developing this awareness is another aspect of the department's educational goals.
 Both chemical and biological engineers typically work as teams of professionals, sharing expertise and knowledge for greater achievement, so teamwork and communication are emphasized.
 The following curricula have been developed to provide these skills through faculty members who have extensive knowledge and experience in the field.